drewwint/drewEwinters.site/content/publication/2021-02-11-meta-analysis/index.md

 summary: We conducted a meta-analysis of the literature to evaluate the importance of social impairments in substance use disorder as well as recent models that early impairments in socio-cognitive and -affective processes may predict future use.

 tags:
-- Adolescents
+- Adolescence
 - Substance use
 - Risk
 - Empathy
-- Callous-unemotional traits
+- Callous-Unemotional Traits
-- Theory of mind
+- Theory of Mind
-- Social cognition
+- Social Cognition
 featured: true